Millionaire habits – how others have achieved investing success

 This article isn’t personal advice.
 If you’re not sure whether an investment is right for you please seek advice.
 If you choose to invest the value of your investment will rise and fall, so you could get back less than you put in.

-All successful investors have to start somewhere, and it’s the first few years that are often the trickiest.
-While knowing where and how to start can be challenging, having someone to learn from can definitely help.
+Have you ever wondered how ISA millionaires invest and made their money work harder for them?

+Having spent time in the market and picked investments that performed strongly, nearly 200 HL investors have built tax-efficient ISAs worth over £1 million.

-We spoke to some of our millionaire investors to get their views on how to become a more successful investor.
-They’ve shared their habits and tips to help fast-track your investing success.
+We spoke to three of these ISA millionaire investors to get their views on how to become a more successful investor.
+They've shared their habits and tips to help fast-track your investing success.

 This article is not personal advice.
 When investing you need to consider your own circumstances and attitude to risk.
 If you’re unsure if an investment is right for you, you should seek advice.
 Remember, investments rise and fall in value, so you could get back less than you invest.